danielfspencer/blizzard-4/manual/docs/compiled_language.md

 + [array name]**.insert(**[index expr.], [expression]**)**

 Insert the value of *expression* into the *index* position of the array.
 Any elements after the specified index are shifted down to make space for the new value.
 The type of *expression* must be the same as the type of the array.
-The type of *index* must be ```int```.
+The type of *index* must be ```u16```.
 ```javascript
 // inserts "hello" at the start of the array
 my_array.insert(0,"hello")